rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

    git push
    ```

-1. Before running a build in Jenkins, let's add our tests and code to the develop branch.
-Ask your neighbour to review your code changes and if they approve; merge them to Develop!
-(If you're feeling adventurous - raise a PR through GitLab and have someone on your desk peer review it!)
+1. Before running a build in Jenkins, let's add our tests and code to the `develop` branch.
+   Ask your neighbour to review your code changes and, if they approve, merge them to `develop`!
+(If you're feeling adventurous, raise a PR through GitLab and have someone else peer review it!)

    ```bash
    git checkout develop